tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/build-docker-image.md

     `docker buildx inspect --bootstrap`
 3. For some reason, buildx can occasionally have a bug where it won't build emulated architectures, but we can get around that with the command:\
     `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`
+    * Remember this command: if you have a build error in the future, try running this command and then attempt the build again.
+I have had it fix issues on more than one occasion.
 4. Now we will create the multi-architecture builder for both linux/amd64 and linux/arm64 architectures.
 This will create the builder image for use on PCs with AMD/Intel CPU and also for RaspberryPi/equivalent running x64 Linux:\
     `docker buildx build --platform linux/amd64,linux/arm64 -f Dockerfile.builder -t username/multiarch-builder:latest --push .`